Johnermac/Johnermac.github.io/_posts/notes/adx/2023-12-08-powershell.md

 # Active Directory Exploitation

-> This is a Brazilian course that can be used as a PREP for CRTP
+> This can be used as an intro for Active Directory Security Content (CRTP for example)

 > I've sorted in 4 chapters: Powershell, Bloodhound, Privesc and Lateral Movement